Consumer Experience with Care

 Improving the consumer experience, within and across health systems, is essential to ensuring health care quality and access.
 Consumer experience surveys focus on how often people experienced important aspects of care, including communication with doctors, coordination of health care needs, and understanding medication instructions.

-According to the ambulatory, hospital, and home health care surveys within the 2014 Consumer Assessment of Healthcare Providers and Systems (CAHPS), only six states have earned the highest consumer experience rating of five stars.
-A higher number of states with a five star rating would signal increased emphasis on addressing the non-clinical needs of patients and consumers, such as ease of navigation, transparency, and communication—resulting in a better overall consumer experience.
+According to the ambulatory, hospital, and home health care surveys within the 2017 Consumer Assessment of Healthcare Providers and Systems (CAHPS), 18 states have the highest consumer experience rating of five stars.
+In 2014, only seven states earned a five-star rating, signaling an increased emphasis on addressing the non-clinical needs of patients and consumers, such as ease of navigation, transparency, and communication within and across health systems—resulting in a better overall consumer experience.

 Population-Based Alternative Payment Models